 How Calxa can Help with Reports for Not-for-Profits

 Calxa offers a standard NFP Reporting bundle (template with batched reports) which can eliminate hours, more often days, of report preparation.
-If you want to learn more about how reporting can enable your organisation to be more sustainable and see the reports in action, then watch our webinar on Reporting for Sustainability.
+If you want to learn more about how to prepare budgets for your not-for-profit use this practical guide Budgeting Tips for Not-for-Profits.